costa-rica/NewsNexusGNewsRequester01/README.md

-# NewsNexusGNewsRequester01
+# NewsNexusGNewsRequester01 - OBE

-This application is the new implementation that will replace the [NewsNexusGNewRequester](https://github.com/costa-rica/NewsNexusGNewRequester) microservice.
+This application is no longer in use.
+It has been replaced by the [NewsNexusRequesterGNews02](https://github.com/costa-rica/NewsNexusRequesterGNews02) microservice.

 ## Overview